klerick/nestjs-json-api/README.md

 ## Description

 <p>
-This is the plugin that works upon TypeOrm library as a main database abstraction layer tool.
-Module automaticly generates API according to JSON API specificaton from the database structure (TypeORM entities).
-It support such features as requests validation based on database fields types, request filtering, endpoints exdending, data relations control and much more.
+This plugin works upon TypeOrm library, which is used as the main database abstraction layer tool.
+The module automatically generates an API according to JSON API specification from the database structure (TypeORM entities).
+It supports features such as requests validation based on database fields types, request filtering, endpoints extending, data relations control and much more.
 Our module significantly reduces the development time of REST services by removing the need to negotiate the mechanism of client-server interaction and implementing automatic API generation without the need to write any code.
 </p>

 ## Installation